mjhea0/node-workshop/lessons/01-js_review.md

 myFavoriteObject = 'bar';                 // Will this work? myFavoriteObject.someProperty = 'bar';    // What about this?
 ```
 `const` is also bound to a block.

+---

+Your turn!

+1. `const` vs `let` vs `var` - when should you use each?
+1. For more, check out the video [var, let and const - What, why and how](https://youtu.be/sjyJBL5fkp8?list=PL0zVEGEvSaeHJppaRLrqjeTPnCH6vw-sm).

 ## Functions